 I must admit that shook me to the core.
 If he can’t make it, then how am I supposed to get there?
 He was head and shoulders above me when it came to making money from the Internet.
 The last advice he gave me was the final line of his email.

 I thought this through for a week or two and the deep emotion inside of me reared its ugly head.
 I was finished.
 2 years of hard work and now I’m finished.
 I had nothing to show for it except anxiety, frustration, and a great deal of anger.

 In fact, over the years I’ve seen a few good marketers come and go at a time when I thought they’d cracked it.
 Apparently, not so.

 I took a break and headed to the Greek Islands for a holiday and a complete break from Internet Marketing.

-The first week was total relief.
+The first week was a total relief.
 But the second week I couldn’t wait to get back and start again.
-Did I mention I am very bloody minded and stubborn?
+Did I mention I am very bloody-minded and stubborn?